-According to Jason Turner, who leads the “carefully monitored scientific long-term reintroduction of the white lions to their unique endemic range of the Greater Timbavati region”, the lions will be integrated with a tawny lion group to be released into the wild.
-At this stage, the GWLPT has not yet introduced tawny lions into the project.
+According to Jason Turner, who leads the scientific long-term reintroduction of the white lions to their endemic range of the Greater Timbavati region, the lions will be integrated with a tawny lion group to be released into the wild.

 He was quoted in the media, saying at a presentation in White River that the reintroduction protocol follows scientifically proven boma-bonding and reintroduction techniques.
 He said the objective is not to captive breed white lion and that the GLTP strongly opposes the captive breeding of white lion.
 He added that "at every stage of the reintroduction, human intervention will be restricted so that the cubs are not human imprinted.
 They will begin to develop their hunting techniques naturally in a free-roaming sub-habitat, in play and by practicing on the resident prey base that occurs there."

 At this stage the lions are kept in roughly one-hectare bomas on the 300ha sub-habitat area, where they have been since they were moved from Sanbona in the Eastern Cape to the lowveld farm.
 Linda Tucker, Founder of the GWLPT, attended a World Wilderness Congress in Alaska held in 2005 where she did a presentation on the plight of the white lions.
 The Limpopo Department of Economic Development, Environment and Tourism did not issue a holding permit for the lions when they were first brought to the lowveld.